pttry/pttdatahaku/README.md

 ```

 Now the the database list has all information it needs to import the
 data.
-To add the data to the database, use `ptt_db_update`- function.
+To add the data to the database, use `ptt_db_update`-function.
 It
-takes as argument the database list and imports and updates all data
+takes as argument the name of the database list and imports and updates
-sets on which the database list has information.
-E.g. update the
+all data sets on which the database list has information.
-database according to the contents of a database list.

 ``` r
 ptt_db_update("test_db")